remilepriol/dualityviz/README.md

 * Define `ColumnDataSource` with the data (similar to pandas dataframe).
 * Feed in this data as a source to some plots.
-* Define a callback function that is called when some events happen
+* Define a callback function that is called when some events happen `bokeh.events.MouseMove` or `bokeh.events.Tap` (for mobile compatibility.
-    * eg when the mouse hover over the figure `HoverTool(callback)`[doc](https://docs.bokeh.org/en/latest/docs/reference/models/tools.html?highlight=hovertool#bokeh.models.tools.HoverTool).
-Okay it turns out that this only reacts when the mouse hover over a glyph.
-    * instead use `bokeh.events.MouseMove`.
-    * to debug javascript I'm gonna need to open the chrome debugger in the output HTML file.
 * This callback is written in plain JS `CustomJS(code)`[doc](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/callbacks.html#customjs-for-hover), and it updates the data source of plots that are defined in python.
 The intervention is minimal: updating tables of values.
+    * to debug javascript, open the chrome debugger in the output HTML file.
 * To make more complex interactions, I need to do a lot of the maths in javascript, but the plotting is still defined in python.
-Eventually, I would like to port everything to Javascript.
+Eventually, I would like to port everything to Javascript with D3.

 ### Content